petsc/petsc/doc/developers/documentation.rst

 too large to directly track this way (especially because they persist in the integration branches' histories).

 Therefore, we store image files in a separate git repository and clone it when needed.
-Any new images required must added the currently-used branch of this repository.
+Any new images required must be added to the currently-used branch of this repository.

 Image Guidelines
 ----------------